harmonica-project/sc-archi-gen/README.md

 ## Requirements

-- truffle (currently used here: 5.0.42)
-- node.js (currently used here: 10.16.3)
+- node.js (currently used here: 10.18)
 - npm (currently used here: 6.12.0)
-- solidity compiler (installed version should be 0.5.0 or higher)
+- solc (not all versions work, 0.5.0 is fine)
 - web3 (currently used here: 1.2.2)

 ## How to setup the project before running the benchmark